uxlfoundation/oneapi-construction-kit/doc/modules/riscv.rst

   this will default to true, otherwise false.

 ``CA_RISCV_DUMP_IR```
-  Used to dump the generated IR to stdout if set to 1.
+  Used to dump the generated IR at the beginning of the "late target passes" stage to stdout.
 Demo mode or debug mode only.
-By default the generated IR is taken at the "scheduled kernel" stage.
-  A different snapshot stage can be be specified by passing its full name, e.g.
-  ``-DCA_RISCV_DUMP_IR=cl_snapshot_riscv_vectorized`` or by passing its short name, e.g. ``-DCA_RISCV_DUMP_IR=vectorized``.
-Specifying multiple snapshot stages separated by a comma (e.g. ``-DCA_RISCV_DUMP_IR=vectorized,scheduled``) results in the IR being dumped at different points of the compilation process.

 Additionally the following may be used by HALs to override their local setting, although this is not mandatory.

 ``CA_RISCV_VLEN_BITS_MIN``
   Sets the minimum reported minimum ``VLEN`` bits - see `Compilation`_.
 This may